lee-borlace/SafetyDiscussions/readme.md

 3.

 # Known Issues
+- Fabric UI DatePicker appears to have several bugs which I've not searched for workarounds for yet.
-- Fabric UI doesn't let you disable a date picker so we hide it where we would usually disable it.
+  - Doesn't let you disable it, so we hide it where we would usually disable it.